Christopher Hollis (politician): Life

 Hollis was born at Wells, Somerset, in 1902, one of the four sons of George Arthur Hollis (1868–1944), vice-principal of the Wells Theological College and later Bishop of Taunton.
-He was educated at Eton and Balliol College, Oxford, where he was president of the Oxford Union Society and member of the Hypocrites' Club.
+He was educated at Eton and Balliol College, Oxford, where he was president of the Oxford Union Society and a member of the Hypocrites' Club.
 He travelled as a member of the Union's debating team to the United States, New Zealand and Australia.
 At Oxford he met his lifelong friend Douglas Woodruff.
 He was a friend of Ronald Knox and Evelyn Waugh and in 1924 converted to Roman Catholicism, as Knox had already done and as Waugh did later.

 For ten years from 1925 he taught history at Stonyhurst College, then from 1935 to 1939 was a visiting professor of the University of Notre Dame, Indiana, where he carried out economic research.

 At the beginning of the Second World War, Hollis returned home and served throughout the war as a Royal Air Force intelligence officer.

 Immediately after the war, he was elected as Member of Parliament for Devizes in Wiltshire and held the seat until he retired undefeated in 1955.
 While in the House of Commons, he showed an independent spirit, for example by supporting the abolition of capital punishment while that was not his party's general view, and was popular on all sides.
 When he left the Commons (to be succeeded by another Conservative, Percivall Pott) he became a parliamentary commentator for Punch and retired to Mells, near Frome in Somerset, where he spent his time in writing books and journalism and in supporting Somerset County Cricket Club and other local interests.
 He was also a member of the publishing firm Hollis and Carter, a subsidiary of Burns and Oates.
-In 1957 he briefly revisited Australia, in association with the Congress for Cultural Freedom.
+In 1957, he briefly revisited Australia, in association with the Congress for Cultural Freedom.

 Hollis wrote books and articles on a variety of historical and political subjects.
 His last book, Oxford in the Twenties (1976) is about his wide circle of friends, including Evelyn Waugh, Maurice Bowra, Harold Acton, Leslie Hore-Belisha, and the cricketer R. C. Robertson-Glasgow.